 The symposium provides an opportunity for stakeholders to interact and share success stories associated with the Galveston Bay Plan, report the latest monitoring and research findings, plan for future activities, share new ideas and lessons learned, and illuminate the challenges facing Galveston Bay.
-The symposium will be held on January 31, 2024 and February 1, 2024.
-The location of the State of the Bay Symposium will be announced in Summer 2023 at a venue in South Houston or Galveston, Texas.
+The symposium will be held on February 24 - 25, 2026 at the Moody Gardens Hotel and Convention Center.

-The symposium focus areas correlate with the four plan priorities of the GBP, 2nd edition.
-The GBP, 2nd edition is a roadmap for the future and it builds upon the work and input of many stakeholders, factual and scientific information, and two decades of conservation work.
+The theme for the symposium is Building Resilience in Galveston Bay.
+The symposium focus areas outlined below correlate with the GBEP subcommittees and the four plan priorities of the GBP, 2nd Edition.
+The GBP, 2nd Edition is a roadmap for the future, and it builds upon the work and input of many stakeholders, on factual and scientific information, and on two decades of conservation work.
 More details about the plan priorities can be found in the full document.